The future of the desktop phone: Situational Player!

 I believe that this is where the Desktop Phone is headed.
 It will never be fully retired, but it will be relegated to those situations where someone knows they are going to be planted at their desk for a long period of time.
 Most other times, their mobile device will be their first choice for placing or receiving calls.
 In fact, Frost & Sullivan projects that IP desk phone sales will continue to increase for the foreseeable future.
 They also stated that more than half of those telephones will be deployed in conjunction with hosted or cloud-based systems by 2021.
 So, the desktop phone is not going anywhere.

 Desktop phones may always have a place in the future

 There will always be places where a desktop phone is the right solution, such as at a nurses’ station, a security desk, or a hotel desk.
 In those cases, the call is being directed to a service station, and the caller expects the call answered by the person at that location, not by somebody who is wandering the grounds.
 Conference rooms will also always have some sort of communications endpoint associated with them.
 That may be an IP Desktop Phone or some sort of “room oriented” system, but there will always be something there.

 Employees’ demand for mobility is driving usage away from Desktop phones

-The vision for future is that every company will have a customized app
+The vision for the future is that every company will have a customized app